CURRICULUM VITAE

 09/1993-10/1993 |

-EU/PHARE project: "Technical Assistance to
+project: "Technical Assistance to Demonstration Private Farming

-Demonstration Private Farming Enterprises" Assessment of the Bulgarian
+Enterprises" Assessment of the Bulgarian fresh water fish farming sector

-fresh water fish farming sector and proposal formulation for the development
+and proposal formulation for the development of private fish farming and the

-of private fish farming and the ancillary industries. |
+ancillary industries. |

 Kyrgyzstan (Based